awstown/glean/README.md

 > David

 7. What qualities do you most admire in other software engineers?
-> Candidness, eloquence and empathy (understanding the users needs)
+> Candidness, eloquence, humor and empathy (understanding the users needs)

 8. Describe some of the more interesting differences between two programming languages you know.
 > This may be clichè, but Golang's lack of classes is terribly refreshing.
+In my work up to this point, I've always been on the infrastructure/sysadmin side.
+My Python code has always been much more procedural than object oriented.
+When I met a problem that did require classes, I found it difficult to immediately jump into creating classes and often needed to brush up on certain topics even in order to build somthing simple.
+In Golang, this has become simpler because you're always going to use a struct.
+Additionally, having functions defined outside of a the struct, allows for more code reuse without the need for the OOP concepts, such as inheritence.
+Finally, it's nice having a `switch` statment instead strong arming a `dictionary` to act like one.

-9. Describe a new feature that was added to a programming language/library/framework/tool that you use, and how you decided whether to adopt and use this new feature or not.
+1. Describe a new feature that was added to a programming language/library/framework/tool that you use, and how you decided whether to adopt and use this new feature or not.
 > Python's `f-strings`- I avoided using the `str.format()` and prefered the original _hack_ of using the operator `%`.
 It always felt more concise and dare I say _pythonic_.
 Enter `f-strings`, this was the most natural transition for me.
 I liked how it matched the pattern established by `r-strings`, `u-strings` and `b-strings`.

-1. Consider the following scenario:  You are the newest member of a team, working on a new service that consists of several code repositories and their build/test/deployment configurations.
+10. Consider the following scenario:  You are the newest member of a team, working on a new service that consists of several code repositories and their build/test/deployment configurations.
 It’s late in the day, and a coworker asks you to code review their most recent pull request, and it’s a big one with lots of changes.
 You pull their branch to test it out, and the code just doesn’t work.
 You let the coworker know, and they tell you “Sorry, it’s working fine on my computer, and I need to head out, can we revisit tomorrow?”.
 The next day, you do a ‘pull’ on this branch, and you don’t see any new commits, but the code is now working fine.
 What are some of the things you’d do next, and why?
->
+> I would do a fresh checkout in a new directory of the their PR and see if the problem is occurs again.
+This would be to see if there might be issues with my working copy of the repo.
+Essentially trying to rule out _user_ error or a misunderstanding of how a test environment is spun up.
+> Next I would look at the history of the other code repositories and see if there were any changes that occured between the time the code didn't work and now.
+Assuming there are I would dig in to determine how those changes might have affected the PR code.
+Something else could have changed that allowed the new code to work.
+> Finally, if those two things didn't reveal why it hadn't worked the day before.
+I'd see if anyone else on the team had expirienced anything similar.
+Or just make a note to check it out more if it happens again.